techwithtim/Snake-Game/README.md

 <img width="878" alt="tasks" src="https://user-images.githubusercontent.com/618184/113929032-8b808180-97bd-11eb-8e77-5cd00534776a.png">

-Before you can use the included Ren'Py tasks, run the task `Ren'Py Setup: Set .renpy-sdk path` and paste the path to your Ren'Py SDK.
-The right path depends on where you unzipped the Ren'Py SDK.
+To use the provided tasks, please first run the task `Ren'Py Setup: Set .renpy-sdk path`.
+It will ask for the path to your Ren'Py SDK (where you unzipped it).
 The folder name is something like `renpy-7.4.4-sdk`, and should NOT include any trailing slashes at the end.
 - If I keep my SDK in `~/Applications/`, then the path would be `/Users/autumn/Applications/renpy-7.4.4-sdk`
 - If I keep my SDK in `C:\Program Files\`, then the path would be `C:\Program Files\renpy-7.4.4-sdk`

 A file will be created in the root of your workspace called `.renpy-sdk` with the path you entered inside it.
-You can re-run the setup task whenever you want to update this file, or modify the file directly.
+You can re-run the task to update it, or just modify the `.renpy-sdk` file directly.

-You may mark relevant tasks as favorites.
-The Windows-specific tasks will call on the `bin/renpy.ps1` helper script, while the non-Windows version will call on `bin/renpy`:
+The Windows-specific tasks will call on a `bin/renpy.ps1` helper script, while the non-Windows version will call on `bin/renpy`:

 <img width="535" alt="all-tasks" src="https://user-images.githubusercontent.com/618184/113933305-6b06f600-97c2-11eb-84f7-f0c344dc23a3.png">